kauppa/kauppa/README.md

     </a>
 </p>

 Kauppa is an open source set of microservices for ecommerce.
 Although generic in design, Kauppa is intended to be used with Naamio to provide ecommerce-specific extensions to the platform.

+### References:

+ - **Building:** See `docs/build.md`